tryton/tryton/doc/usage.rst

 Usage
 *****

-.. _Defer line from invoice
+.. _Defer line from invoice:

 Defer line from invoice
 =======================